smogon/pokemon-showdown/SIM_EVENTS.md

 ### Moves (hit steps)

-**NOTE**: For an schematic breakdown, consult [simulator-doc.txt](https://github.com/Zarel/Pokemon-Showdown/blob/master/simulator-doc.txt)
+**NOTE**: For an schematic breakdown, refer to [simulator-doc.txt](https://github.com/Zarel/Pokemon-Showdown/blob/master/simulator-doc.txt)

 onHit(target, user, move) [on move]
 	Fired when a move hits (doesn't miss).
 Return false to prevent the move's